Regency of Algiers: Appeased relations

+In 1718 Dey Ali Chaouch had Austrian ships captured in clear contradiction to the Treaty of Passarowitz between the Habsburg monarchy and the Ottoman Empire, and ignored an Ottoman-Austrian delegation's demand for compensation.
 Spain and Algiers had maintained their mutual animosity.
 Determined to remove the Spanish from Oran, Dey Mohammed Bektach took the opportunity afforded by the War of the Spanish Succession to send Mustapha Bouchelaghem Bey at the head of a contingent of janissaries and local volunteers to take the city.
 He succeeded in 1707, but in 1732 the Duke of Montemar's forces recaptured the city.
 The Husaynid dynasty failed to free Tunis from Algerian suzerainty in 1735 and 1756.
 Tunis remained an Algerian tributary until the early 19th century.